-Directly connected to Minatomirai Station!
-An atrium gallery filled with natural light
+Directly connected to Minato Mirai Station!
+An atrium gallery bathed in natural light

 YOKOHAMA ART SPOT FILE

-This time, I visited "Minatomirai Gallery", which is accessible from "Minatomirai Station" on the Minatomirai Line without getting wet in the rain.
-There are many cultural facilities nearby, such as the Yokohama Minato Mirai Hall and the Yokohama Museum of Art, and many art lovers should know about them!
-This blue pillar is a landmark.
+This time, we visited Minato Mirai Gallery, which is a short walk from Minato Mirai Station on the Minato Mirai Line without getting wet in the rain.
+There are many cultural facilities nearby, such as Yokohama Minato Mirai Hall and Yokohama Museum of Art, and many art lovers will know about them!
+This blue pillar is the landmark.

-A multi-purpose gallery with a sense of openness, set in a light-filled atrium.
-When I visited for coverage, the selected calligraphy exhibition of the calligraphy group "Ryounkai" was being held, and various beautiful calligraphy mounted on the hanging scroll welcomed visitors.
+A multipurpose gallery with a spacious feel set in an atrium filled with light.
+When I visited for this interview, an exhibition of selected calligraphy by the calligraphy organization Ryoun-kai was being held, and visitors were greeted by a variety of beautiful calligraphy mounted on hanging scrolls.

-"Minato Mirai Gallery" has three exhibition rooms with different atmospheres depending on the size, lighting, etc. First of all, I would like to introduce <Gallery A>, which is right next to the entrance and has a high ceiling that makes use of the architectural structure of the atrium and is flooded with natural light.
-Since the exhibition wall is very wide, it is a perfect space for displaying large works.
+"Minato Mirai Gallery" has three exhibition rooms that differ in size and atmosphere depending on lighting, etc. The first gallery we will introduce is Gallery A, which is located right from the entrance and has a high ceiling that takes advantage of the open-air architectural structure and is flooded with natural light.
+The exhibition wall is extremely wide, making it the perfect space to display large works.

-Unlike Gallery A, this space completely shuts out external light.
-A gallery that can create a calm atmosphere using only spotlights.
+Unlike Gallery A, this space is completely blocked from outside light.
+This is a gallery where you can create a calm atmosphere using only spotlights.